About these Terms

 4. Client obligations

-4.1 The Client must:
+4.1 The Client will:

 - (a) provide WorkArc with all information, access, credentials, and resources reasonably required for WorkArc to perform the Services;